pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 +++

-Compilation is the process of converting a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, often involving multiple sequential phases.
-Compiler correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.
+Compilation is the process of converting a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, often involving multiple sequential phases. compilation correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.

-Compiler correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.
+compilation correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.
-This blog post will explore the complexity of verifying compiler correctness, delve into its mathematical definition, and showcase the specific approach we adopted in our research as a proof of concept.
+This blog post will explore the complexity of verifying compilation correctness, delve into its mathematical definition, and showcase the specific approach we adopted in our research as a proof of concept.

-# Difficulties in Proving Compiler Correctness
+# Difficulties in Proving compilation correctness

 "You can't compare apples to oranges" aptly summarizes one of the main sources of complexity in compilation proofs.
 The source and target languages involved in compilation are different languages that may have completely different memory models or operational behaviors.
+This difference makes a lot of sense: the programmer is concerned with solving problems that require a high level of abstraction, wheras the computer is concerned with loading buffers and the interpeting binary signals on the bus, so the differing logic that the source and target aim to express necesitates differing operations.
 We (usually) cannot prove that the source program and compiled program have the "same" behavior; instead, we must prove they have "related" behavior according to a clearly defined notion of what "related" means.

 We can use the analogy of translating between two different spoken languages, say English and Spanish, as many of the same problems occur in computer program compilation.